Vote now until 11AM ET tomorrow for the Season 5 finalists!

 In 1997, he completed his eighth and final season on "Coach," starring as Hayden Fox.
-He directed numerous episodes and received three Emmy nominations: 1990, 1991 and 1992 for Outstanding Lead Actor in a Comedy Series, which led to a win for the 1991 - 1992 season.
+He directed numerous episodes and received Emmy nominations for Outstanding Lead Actor in a Comedy Series in 1990, 1991 and 1992, leading to a win for the 1991 - 1992 season.
 He has also been honored by the Hollywood Foreign Press Association with four Golden Globe nominations.

 Upon completion of his successful series "Coach," Nelson had a chance to vary his projects, including making his Broadway debut as Nat Miller in Eugene O'Neill's "Ah, Wilderness!" at the Vivian Beaumont Theater/Lincoln Center in the spring of 1998.
 The show played to rave reviews during its limited run.

-Nelson was born in Spokane, Wash., on April 4.
-He has always been interested in music, playing drums and guitar through high school and college.
-He attended the University of Arizona and studied at the Oxford Theater in L.A.
+Nelson was born in Spokane, Washington, on April 4.
+Exhibiting a keen interest in music, he played drums and guitar through high school and college.
+He attended the University of Arizona and studied at the Oxford Theater in Los Angeles.

 He began his career as a writer/performer on the "Lohman and Barkley Show," and his talent as a writer garnered him a Los Angeles Emmy Award for the show.
 Nelson's writing credits include "The Alan King Special" and "The Tim Conway Show."

-When one adds writing, directing, and producing to his list of credits, it's no mystery as to why he formed Family Tree Productions to develop and produce motion picture and television projects.
+His miniseries credits include NBC's "To Serve and Protect" and "Creature," and he co-hosted the television special "The Ultimate Driving Challenge" with Paula Zahn.
+When one adds writing, directing and producing to his list of credits, it's no mystery why he formed Family Tree Productions to develop and produce motion picture and television projects.

 A special project for Nelson was the television movie "Ride with the Wind."
 The story revolves around a young boy, and it is one of hope, discovery and recovery.
 It was scripted by Nelson, who also served as executive producer under the banner of his Family Tree Productions, in association with Hearst Entertainment.

-In 2004 audiences got to "hear" a new side of the man.
-He voiced Bob Paar, or as he was known in his superhero days, Mr. Incredible, in the Oscar-winning Walt Disney Picture/Pixar Animation Studios "The Incredibles."
-The film is a DVD bestseller.
+In 2004, audiences got to "hear" a new side of the man.
+He voiced Bob Parr, or as he was known in his superhero days, Mr. Incredible, in the Oscar-winning Walt Disney Pictures/Pixar Animation Studios movie and DVD bestseller, "The Incredibles."

-He became enthralled with the art of auto racing as a participant in the 1991 Toyota Pro Celebrity Grand Prix.
-He came in third and was hooked.
-He formed Screaming Eagles Racing Enterprise in the spring of 1992 and not only owned the team, but drove as well.
-The team competed in the American City Racing League and the International Motor Sports Association's World Sports Car series.
-Nelson raced in the Porsche Super Cup Series, May 1994, Monte Carlo, Monaco.
+After coming in third place in the 1991 Toyota Pro Celebrity Grand Prix, Nelson became enthralled with the art of auto racing.
+In the spring of 1992, he formed and drove for Screaming Eagles Racing Enterprise, which competed in the American City Racing League and the International Motor Sports Association's World Sports Car series.
+Nelson also raced in the Porsche Super Cup Series, held May 1994 in Monte Carlo, Monaco.
 The team was disbanded in 1998.
-The following year he was a guest driver, in a Corvette, in the 100 BF Goodrich Tires Trans Am Series Race at Toyota Grand Prix of Long Beach, and in the Tenneco Detroit Grand Prix.
+The following year he was a guest driver in a Corvette in the 100 BF Goodrich Tires Trans Am Series Race at Toyota Grand Prix of Long Beach and in the Tenneco Detroit Grand Prix.

-Besides his love of show business, music and auto racing, Nelson's passion for golf is also well documented.
+In addition to his love of show business, music and auto racing, Nelson's passion for golf is also well-documented.
 He was a champion amateur golfer in high school and has been known to shoot in the low 70s.
 In the December 2007 issue of Golf Digest, he was ranked 4th out of 100 TV and film stars.

-Nelson has three children, seven grandchildren and a great grandchild.
-He and his wife, Doria, make their home in Los Angeles.
+Nelson has three children, eight grandchildren and two great-grandchildren.
+He and his wife Doria make their home in Los Angeles.